-Semi-structured one-on-one interviews or focus groups will be conducted over a 12-month period with key clinical and non-clinical hospital staff and patient/consumer representatives, focussing retrospectively on the pilot hip and knee replacement cohorts and prospectively for each of the four new cohorts.
-Interview guides will be piloted prior to data collection and will include questions pertaining to participants knowledge and experiences of implementing the standardised perioperative pathways, as well as barriers and facilitators to this process.

-Interviews and focus groups will be conducted by one experienced qualitative researcher (LP) via videoconference or face-to-face at participants' preferred time and location, lasting between 30-60 minutes.
+Semistructured one-on-one interviews or focus groups will be conducted over a 12month period with key clinical and non-clinical hospital staff and patient/consumer representatives, focussing retrospectively on the pilot hip and knee replacement cohorts and prospectively for each of the four new cohorts.
+Interview guides will be piloted prior to data collection and will include questions pertaining to participants knowledge and experiences of implementing the standardised perioperative pathways, as well as barriers and facilitators to this process (see online supplemental file 3 and online supplemental file 4 for planned interview guides).
+Interviews and focus groups will be conducted by one experienced qualitative researcher (LP) via videoconference or face-to-face at participants' preferred time and location, lasting between 30 and 60 min.
 The researcher will conduct all interviews in a private room suited to the interviewee, where interviews will be digitally recorded and transcribed verbatim.
 Field notes will also be made by the interviewer including initial thoughts, interpretations and analysis of the data collected.
-Audio and written data will be immediately saved in a password protected file on an encrypted password protected computer.
+Audio and written data will be immediately saved in a password-protected file on an encrypted password protected computer.